 Graduates of this certificate program work in a variety of settings.
 Some choose to remain in their classrooms and apply what they've learn to support their students’ literacy development there.
 Others move into literacy leadership positions, including:

-This 21-credit certificate program is offered on a part-time basis (approximately one class is offered each semester) and can be completed in 6 semesters (including fall, spring, and summer).
+This 21-credit certificate program is offered on a part-time basis and can be completed in 4 semesters (including fall, spring, and summer).

 Students in this certificate program study within cohorts on the same curriculum schedule.
 This allows for professional learning communities within each cohort.